Default crisis dodged — for now — with Dem-GOP debt accord

 Once a routine matter, raising the debt limit has become politically treacherous over the past decade or more, used by Republicans, in particular, to rail against government spending and the rising debt load.

-AP Writers Alan Fram and Alexandra Jaffe in Washington and AP Business Writer Damian J. Troise in New York contributed to this report.
+AP Writers Lisa Mascaro and Josh Boak in Washington and AP Business Writer Damian J. Troise in New York contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.